 Winter might be behind us, but a bowl of soup is always welcome, especially when we keep picking up all sorts of random bugs and viruses that make us poorly.

-How do you make chunky leek and potato soup?
+How to make chunky leek and potato soup with no cream

 This soup can be ready in just about 20 minutes, and that's from scratch.